Driver In Stolen Truck Captured After Wrong-Way Chase Ends In Crash

 STONEHAM (CBS) – A wild chase involving a stolen pickup truck led police to a local zoo before it ended in a crash early Thursday morning.

-Massachusetts State Police told WBZ-TV someone stole a Feeney Brothers Utility Services truck in Boston and Boston Police lost it in the area of the tunnels while it was going the wrong way in the northbound lanes.
+Massachusetts State Police said a homeless man stole a Feeney Brothers Utility Services truck in Boston and Boston Police lost it when the driver got on Interstate 93 going the wrong way in the northbound lanes.

-Somerville Police then picked up the chase, but ended it on the ramp to Interstate 93 north.
+The company then used GPS to track the truck to the Stone Zoo in Stoneham and troopers found it there around 1:30 a.m.

-Troopers used GPS to track the truck to the Stone Zoo in Stoneham and they found it there around 1:30 a.m.
+They say the driver took off again, but crashed on the ramp from the Fellsway to 93 south and he was taken into custody.

-They say the driver took off again, but crashed on the ramp from the Fellsway to 93 south.
-The driver was taken into custody.
+Police said the man, later identified as 38-year-old Joseph Maloof, was not hurt.
+He was held overnight and will be arraigned Thursday.

 No other information is available at this point in the investigation.